1:

 (Or, Someone is Tanaka.)

-A statement can be made into a question by adding the sentence particle with a rising intonation (rising pitch) at the end.
-It is important to put a title (さん, せんせい, etc.) to refer to other people's name.
+A statement can be made into a question by adding the sentence particle with a rising intonation (Rising pitch) at the end.
+If you are referring to someone's name, make sure to put a title (さん, せんせい, etc.).
 The question sounds very rude without the title.
 However, do not put さん after your own name when you are referring to yourself.

 Noun ですか